 Cold weather is no reason for human hibernation.
-The science is clear that being outside is better than indoors when it comes to COVID-19 risk, so just pretend you’re Scandinavian, as the New York Times recently suggested, and adopt a positive and icy mindset!
+The science is clear that being outside is better than indoors when it comes to COVID-19 risk, so just pretend you’re Scandinavian, as the New York Times has suggested, and adopt a positive and icy mindset!
 Then layer up — good gear, including a mask, is essential — and go outdoors.
 There’s no predicting the weather these days.
 If there’s snow, great — play in it.
 If not, there’s plenty else to enjoy out in the Hudson Valley elements: frozen waterfalls, lack of crowds, and the crunch of ice underfoot.

 Scenic Hudson’s Outdoor Adventures directory offers hundreds of choices for year-round adventures, but here are some additional winter ideas, especially in this always-shifting pandemic.
 Before bundling up, call to confirm any of the following suggestions are still open, and ask about any COVID-19 procedures.
 If we’ve learned anything over these past months, it’s that anything can change — and fast.